 Fig. 1 Effects of Ripening Agents on Peel Color Development

-The result of the quantitative peel color development of Musa acuminata peels are shown fig. 1 color change was first observed in the CaC2 and African bush mango treated banana on the 3rd day while it took 10 days for the banana to ripen naturally, calcium carbide at concentration of 5 g and 15 g had similar effect on duration of ripening.
+The result of the quantitative peel color development of Musa acuminata peels are shown Fig. 1 color change was first observed in the CaC2 and African bush mango treated banana on the 3rd day while it took 10 days for the banana to ripen naturally, calcium carbide at concentration of 5 g and 15 g had similar effect on duration of ripening.
 Calcium carbide has been established to induce ripening in banana as early as 24 hours (Islam et al., 2018).
 According to Nuhu et al. (2020), increased moisture content in CaC2 artificially ripened banana is an indication that the chemical compound weakens the fibre of the peel so that moisture is easily absorbed.

 Table 1: Results of the Proximate Analysis of Banana Induced with Different Ripening Agents